robwierzbowski/grunt-build-control/README.md

 #### Notes

+Grunt-build-control deploys to git endpoints.
+To set up a git endpoint on a private server, search "deploying a website with git" and follow one of the many tutorials available.

 `buildcontrol` will add commits on top of the existing history of the remote branch if available.

 `buildcontrol` is a synchronous task, and fetches from your remote before each commit or push.
 Depending on the location of your remote, the size of commits, and network speed it can be a long running task.

 It's best to run `buildcontrol` manually after your build process or as the last step in a build and deploy task.

-If a git conflict occurs you must manually resolve it inside the built code directory.
+If a git conflict occurs (usually because another user has force-pushed to the deployment server) delete the built code directory and run build and build control again.

 Don't check out built code branches while in the main project directory.
-Differences in untracked files can cause issues.
+Differences in untracked files will cause issues.

 <!--
 ## Todo: